ethereum-optimism/optimism/specs/introduction.md

 ## Network Participants

-There are three actors in Optimistic Ethereum: users, sequencers, and verifiers.
+There are three actors in Optimism: users, sequencers, and verifiers.

 ![Network Overview](./assets/network-participants-overview.svg)